-In this guide I’ll be taking apart a Sony Vaio VPCZ1 laptop.
+In this guide I’ll be taking apart a Sony Vaio VPCZ1.

-I’ll show how to remove the keyboard/palmrest assembly in order to access internal laptop components.
+I’ll show how to remove the keyboard/palmrest assembly in order to access the internal components.

 In this particular case I’m taking apart Sony Vaio VPCZ1290X model.